ppy/osu-wiki/wiki/Gameplay/Hit_object/Hold_note/en.md

 When the head of the hold note reaches the judgement line, a player needs to press the key corresponding to the column and release it as the tail arrives.
 Letting go too early is called a hold break, or LN break.
 It does not end the hold note, but it caps the judgement it can still receive and resets the [combo](/wiki/Gameplay/Combo_(score_multiplier)) multiplier.
 Re-pressing the key mid-body restores the holding state, though it does not undo the break.

 An unreleased hold note slowly regenerates the [health bar](/wiki/Gameplay/Health).
-Because osu!mania columns are played independently, other objects still need to be played in other columns during the hold note.
+Because osu!mania columns are played independently, objects in other columns still need to be played during the hold note.

 ## Judgement